Buying a property is probably the biggest investment you ever make in your life.

 For example, in the UK, one of the best online sources to find a solicitor or conveyancer is Homeowner’s Alliance Panel.

 You can find 150 assured law firms on their website.
-The site also allows you to compare quotes, locate the nearest solicitors and shows you ratings.
+The site also allows you to compare quotes, locate the nearest solicitors, and show you ratings.

-Similarly there are more online options in the UK like Council of Licensed Conveyancers and Law Society.
+Similarly, there are more online options in the UK like the Council of Licensed Conveyancers and Law Society.